BRIDGE: Pilipino/a Outreach & Retention

 Filipino Graduation Ceremony 2015

 Filipino Graduation Ceremony, also known as Fil-Grad, is an annual ceremony that has honored the personal and academic achievments of graduating seniors for 25 years.

 Fil-Grad differs from UC Davis college commencements by providing an intimate, personal environment that fully embraces the significance of each graduating student's experiences.
 Graduates are treated as a hero for their challenges and accomplishments encountered during their undergraduate career.
 Every senior receives 45 seconds of spotlight to say a speech and give thanks and shout outs.
 Through Fil-Grad, we encourage students within the younger classes to pursue the same achievements as graduates, and in doing so encourage the importance of utilizing and completing this higher level of education.

-Click here to view this year's Filipino Graduation Ceremony Program from June 13, 2014.
+Click here to view last year's Filipino Graduation Ceremony Program.